jup-ag/space-station/guides/2-jupiter-swap/3-price-impact-slippage-price-warning.md

 # Understand Price Impact, Slippage and Price Warnings

 Jupiter offers several information signals to help users make informed trading decisions and protect themselves from potential losses.
-On this page, we will explain the difference between price impact, slippage, and price warning
+On this page, we will explain the difference between price impact, slippage, and price warning.

 ## Price Impact